NMoroney/ham_cam_code/hcc_05_time_gradients/readme.md

 <img src="ham_cam_code-time_gradient-2024-01-27.jpg" width=600px>

-Sunrise and sunset are evident in this image, as are the clouds.
+Sunrise and sunset are evident in this image, as are the clouds (and the shadows they cast on the foothills).

 ---